appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

           icon: arrow-left
 ```

-> By specifying the `roles` property for each page, the root `roles` property of the app will be
-> overridden by the `roles` property for the page.
-In the above example only users with the “Admin”
+> In the above example only app members with the “Admin” role will be able to visit “Example Page”.
-> role will be able to visit “Example Page”.
-Anyone else will be redirected automatically to
-> “Example Page 2”.
+> All other app members will be redirected automatically to “Example Page 2”.

-## Block roles
+## Restricting Blocks

-By specifying the `roles` property for a block, it is possible to hide the block for users with
+By specifying the `roles` property for a block, it is possible to hide the block for app members
-insufficient roles.
-Users who don’t have any of the roles specified in the `roles` property of a
+with insufficient roles.
+App members who don’t have any of the roles specified in the `roles`
-block will not be able to view or interact with the block at all.
+property of a block will not be able to view or interact with the block at all.

-This can be especially useful for extending the functionality of a page for a specific set of users
+This can be especially useful for extending the functionality of a page for a specific set of app
-such as a button to create a new app for the administrators of a blog.
+members such as a button to create a new app for the administrators of a blog.

 ```yaml validate page-snippet
 - name: Example Page Unique 4